Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 So, due to network and emitter latencies, it may happen (rather infrequently) that in a distributed setting a trace message associated to a cause ends up being listed, among the registered traces, *after* a trace message associated to a consequence thereof [#]_; nevertheless each trace includes a wall-clock timestamp corresponding to its sending (hence expressed according to the local time of its trace emitter).

-.. [#] A total, reproducible order on the distributed traces could be implemented, yet its runtime cost would be sufficiently high to have a far larger impact onto the executions that this trace system is to instrument than the current system (and such an impact would of course not be desirable).
+.. [#] A total, reproducible order on the distributed traces could be implemented, yet its runtime synchronisation cost would be sufficiently high to have a far larger impact onto the executions that this trace system is to instrument than the current system (and such an impact would of course not be desirable).

 -----------------------